 What is an Expert Witness

 An Expert Witness can be anyone with knowledge or experience of a particular field or discipline beyond that to be expected of a layman.
 The Expert Witness’s duty is to give to the Court or tribunal an impartial opinion on particular aspects of matters within his expertise which are in dispute.
-For further information please download the information sheet.
+For further information please read this article.

 It is important to be clear as to what your requirements are when selecting the appropriate expert.
 You should consider the following: